-His was an even less appealing character than his brother's.
+He was an even less appealing character than his brother's.
 Those who expected a return to the just rule of Canute were to be sadly disappointed.
-His first act on arriving in his new kingdom, was to have his half-brother Harold's body disinterred, beheaded and slung into a marsh, causing outrage amongst churchmen.
+His first act on arriving in his new kingdom was to have his half-brother Harold's body disinterred, beheaded and slung into a marsh, causing outrage amongst churchmen.
 Hardicanute could be brutal and savagely vengeful.

 Hardicanute proceeded to make himself thoroughly unpopular by exacting high taxes.
 The citizens of Worcester rose against the crushing level of taxation, and in savage retribution, he burned their city to the ground.
 He further sullied his reputation by resorting to having the northern Jarl Edwulf murdered.
 The Anglo-Saxon Chronicle stated that he never did anything worthy of a King throughout his entire reign.

 After a two year reign, he died during a riotous drinking bout at Clapham, in celebration of the marriage of one of his thanes, Tovi the Proud, former standard-bearer to his father Canute, to Gytha, the daughter of Osgod Clapa.
-In the midst of the revelries, Hardicanute suffered a seizure and fell to the ground.
-He had consumed large quanties of alcohol, whilst drinking to the health of the bride-
+Amid the revelries, Hardicanute suffered a seizure and fell to the ground.
+He had consumed large quantities of alcohol, whilst drinking to the health of the bride-

 'he died as he stood at his drink, and he suddenly fell to the earth with an awful convulsion; and those who were close by took hold of him, and he spoke no word afterwards.'